ssp/typo3-pazpar2/Documentation/README.rst

 ~~~~~~~

 For searches to work and results to be displayed correctly with the
-*pazpar2* plug-in you need pazpar2 ≥ 1.6.2 available at a URL on your
+*pazpar2* plug-in you need pazpar2 ≥ 1.6.39 available at a URL on your
-webserver (by default at the path /pazpar2/search.pz2, see `Index Data’s
+web server (by default at the path ``/pazpar2/search.pz2``, see `Index Data’s
 instructions on how to proxy it
 there <http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html>`__).